Imperative Sentences Worksheets: Exercises & PDF Download

 These imperative sentence worksheets and exercises are designed to help learners recognize, form, and use imperative sentences correctly.
-Through fun and practical activities like fill-in-the-blanks, sentence rewriting, and multiple choice, students will gain confidence in giving clear and polite instructions.
+Through clear, practical activities such as fill-in-the-blanks, sentence rewriting, and multiple-choice questions, students can build confidence in giving clear instructions, making requests, and offering advice in everyday English.

 Imperative sentences are used to give commands, make requests, offer instructions, or give advice.
-They are a key part of everyday English communication—whether you’re saying “Please sit down” or “Don’t forget your homework!”
+They are an essential part of daily communication—whether you are saying “Please sit down” or “Don’t forget your homework!”

 Imperative Sentences Exercises